There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Does private cover work?

-However, a growing reality is that many policyholders, especially those on lower or medium incomes, are becoming disillusioned and are dropping out of private cover.
+However, a growing reality is that many policyholders, especially those on lower or medium incomes, simply cannot afford the premiums and are dropping out of private cover.

 Why are some people quitting their private health cover?